Charu-takkar/eCommerce-Sales-Analysis-Project/README.md

 ### Project Overview
 ---

-This data analysis project aims to provide insights into the Gross Revenue in Movie Industry over the past years.By analyzing various aspects of the Movie data, we seek to identify trends,make data-driven recommendations, and gain deeper understanding of the industry performance over the past years.
+This data analysis project aims to provide insights into online sales on an e-commerce website for the first halfof 2016 (January to June).By analyzing various aspects of the sales data, we seek to identify trends,make data-driven recommendations, and gain deeper understanding of the online orders performance.